giasonep/NLP_Unsupervised_Identify_Teen_Interests/one_page_report_unsupervised.md

 I used `Pandas` to clean the metadata and perform simple transformations such as date conversion, remove videos posted before 2015, and even created a custom function to fix the `vidLength` column.
 Furthermore, I removed videos that had less than twenty words in their transcript, as these would provide no real context, and which might cause a model to assign them to the wrong topic.

 In text preprocessing I used `Scikit-Learn's` `ENGLISH_STOP_WORDS` list in addition to my own list of stop words to remove frequently occurring English words that would provide little context and create too much noise in my analysis.
-I also lemmatized all words (the process of grouping together the inflected forms any word into a single item, stripped all white spaces, and lowercased all letters.
+I also lemmatized all words (the process of grouping together the inflected forms of a word into a single item, stripped all white spaces, and lowercased all letters.

 I also used `Scikit-Learn's` `CountVectorizer` (I used for “LDA”) and `TfidfVectorizer` (I used for “NMF”) to transform the raw text into meaningful feature vectors of numbers, also known as a document-term matrices.
 Within this process I created bigrams (a sequence of two adjacent elements from a string of tokens), removed additional stop words, set a max and min threshold to reduce the representation of overrepresented/underrepresented words within the matrix, and used a max feature creation of one thousand.